thefungiz/nebmyco/src/pages/events/2023-09-17-sam-stryker-memorial-foray.md

 templateKey: event-page
 title: Sam Stryker Memorial Foray
 date: 2023-09-17T16:14:27.173Z
-description: Please join us Sunday, September 17th for a mushroom foray in memory of a brilliant mycologist at Wilderness Park in Lincoln, a tribute to the late mycologist Sam Stryker.
-On the morning of the 17th, from 9 am to noon, we'll embark on an immersive exploration of the park's rich fungal biodiversity.
-Gathering at the parking lot along Old Cheney Road, enthusiasts and nature lovers will come together to commemorate Sam's passion for mycology and the natural world.
+description:   Please join us Sunday, September 17th for a mushroom foray at Wilderness Park in Lincoln, in tribute to the late mycologist Sam Stryker.
+Sam's brilliance and curiosity illuminated a space in our community.
+Meeting at the parking lot along Old Cheney Road, mycophiles and nature lovers will come together to commemorate Sam's passion for mycology and the natural world.
+From 9 am to noon, we'll embark on an immersive exploration of the park's rich fungal biodiversity.
 featuredimage: /img/a194fe0b-93ea-40d4-b987-5862e93e944e.jpeg
 showImage: true
 formattedDateTime: Sunday, September 17th 9am-noon